Welcome to Our Little 50 Mile Event

 Based on popular demand, or lack thereof, there will be no pre-race dinner.
 There are many restaurants to suit all budgets located within walking distance of the start, as well as in downtown Steamboat Springs, a few minutes drive away or a hop on the free bus.
 And we do have a terrific post-race party free to all runners, with beer and food.
 It's $25 for friends and family.
 You can buy tickets at the briefing.

 50 Mile Race Start:

 The race will start right in front of the Sheraton at 6:00 AM.
 We will have coffee, as well as water and Tail Wind, and maybe a bagel, but please fill your water bottles before you get to the start.
 We can’t carry enough to let everyone fill.
-There will be bathrooms available.
+There will be a few bathrooms available.

 Early Bird Special Start: